ybgskr12/Reforestation/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.